google/WebFundamentals/src/content/en/updates/posts/2015/10/splashscreen.markdown

   - splashscreen
   - addtohomescreen
 featured_image: /web/updates/images/2015/10/splashscreen.png
-description: "Chrome 47 introduces a splash screen to web apps added to the homescreen"
+description: "Chrome 47 introduces a splash screen to web apps added to the home screen"
 ---

-Over the past year we have focused on letting developers build sites and apps that feel like they are installed on the user's system: [Service Worker](/web/fundamentals/primers/service-workers) for letting you easily build offline first experiences and Add to Homescreen to give your site the presence on the user's device.
+Over the past year we have focused on letting developers build sites and apps that feel like they are installed on the user's system: [service worker](/web/fundamentals/primers/service-workers) for letting you easily build offline first experiences and Add to Homescreen to give your site the presence on the user's device.

-The home screen launch process on Android is a great first step, however there was always a tell that this wasn't a native-like experience: When you click on the homescreen icon the screen would go white until the document was ready to render its first frame of the document.
+The home screen launch process on Android is a great first step, however there was always a tell that this wasn't a native-like experience: When you click on the home screen icon the screen would go white until the document was ready to render its first frame of the document.
 This could take anywhere from 200ms of white up to, well, it depends on how quickly you can draw something.
 Some poorly designed